Fraizer Campbell: Return to Hull City

 On 19 July 2017, Campbell re-signed for newly relegated Championship club Hull City on a two-year contract.
 He made his debut on the opening day of the season, 5 August 2017, away at Aston Villa, in a 1–1 draw.
 He scored his first goal for the club on 23 September 2017, in an away match against Reading that was drawn 1–1.
 He left Hull at the end of the 2018–19 season when his contract expired.

 Huddersfield Town

 Campbell signed for newly relegated Championship club Huddersfield Town on 12 August 2019 on a two-year contract.
 He made his debut on 21 August as an 84th-minute substitute in a 2–1 defeat away to Cardiff City, his former club.
 In the 2020–21 season, Campbell featured in 40 out of 46 Championship fixtures, scoring seven goals.
 He was awarded the Championship Goal of the Month award for September and was nominated for the EFL's Mitre Goal of the Year competition.
-He is an ambassador for the club’s charity, the Huddersfield Town Foundation.
+He is an ambassador for the club's charity, the Huddersfield Town Foundation.
 On 11 May 2021, he signed a new one-year deal with Huddersfield, with the option of a further year.
 Huddersfield announced on 1 June 2022 that Campbell had not been offered a new contract and would be released when his current contract expired at the end of the month.

+As a free agent

+Campbell commented in January 2023 that he was not officially retired yet, but "in my mind I thought I'd play another year this season and then call it quits.
+But the way it's worked out, I was getting offers abroad or down south, and I couldn't really be bothered moving my family around just for the sake of a year somewhere.
+I was hoping to maybe continue this season but nothing's come about, so I'm just enjoying [doing media work] and spending more time with my kids.
+I'll see what comes up."